Madison Park, New Jersey

-Madison Park is an unincorporated community and census-designated place (CDP) located within Old Bridge Township, in Middlesex County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 7,144.
-The name "Madison Park" reflects Old Bridge's original name of "Madison Township" which it had when it was formed on March 2, 1869 from portions of South Amboy Township, until November 5, 1975, when voters approved a referendum changing the township's name to Old Bridge Township.
+Madison Park is an unincorporated community and census-designated place (CDP) in Old Bridge Township, Middlesex County, New Jersey, United States.
+As of the 2020 census, the CDP's population was 8,050, up from 7,144 in 2010.
+The name "Madison Park" comes from Madison Township, the original name for Old Bridge Township from 1869 until 1975.

-Madison Park is the name of a residential development constructed in 1955-1956 by Herbert J. Kendall.
-It is located west of U.S. Route 9 bounded by Bordentown Avenue, Cheesequake Road, and Ernston Road.
-Portions of Madison Park are served by ZIP Code 08859 for Parlin, New Jersey.
+Madison Park is the name of a residential development constructed in 1955–1956 by Herbert J. Kendall.
+The original development is located west of U.S. Route 9 and is bounded by Bordentown Avenue, Cheesequake Road, and Ernston Road.
+The western side of Madison Park is served by ZIP Code 08859 for Parlin, New Jersey.
 Madison Park has a fire department (District 4 Old Bridge Township), a volunteer first aid squad, and a school all located within the development.
 All of the streets in the development are named after prominent universities, with Princeton Road as an oval interior road connecting to the entire development.

 Geography

+Madison Park is in eastern Middlesex County, along the northern edge of Old Bridge Township.
+It is bordered to the north by the borough of Sayreville and to the southeast by Cheesequake Creek.
+U.S. Route 9 crosses the center of the CDP, leading north into Sayreville and south 14 mi to Freehold.

-According to the United States Census Bureau, the CDP had a total area of 1.687 square miles (4.368 km2), including 1.659 square miles (4.296 km2) of land and 0.028 square miles (0.071 km2) of water (1.64%).
+According to the U.S. Census Bureau, the CDP had a total area of 3.00 sqmi, including 2.95 sqmi of land and 0.05 sqmi of water (1.83%).
+The portion of the CDP east of Route 9 drains southeast to Cheesequake Creek, while portion west of Route 9 drains southwest toward Tennant Brook, a tributary of the South River.
+The entire community is within the watershed of Raritan Bay.